 Sheldon, a first-generation college student in Dr. Sixue Chen lab, has received the prestigious NIH SPIRE (Seeding Postdoctoral Innovators in Research and Education postdoctoral fellowship.
 He now conducts research in the Chemistry Department at the University of North Carolina-Chapel Hill identifying plant proteins that are useful in the creation of novel medicines.
 Read more about Sheldon here.

-Angelica is now a post-doc in Dr. Karen Koch lab at UF.
-Angelica investigated genome-wide effects of sugars during low-oxygen conditions in maize roots for her doctorate.
+Angelica is currently a post-doc in the Science department at Utrecht University, Netherlands under the supervision of Dr. Rashmi Sasidharan.
+The focus of her lab is plant ecophysiology.
+Fore her doctorate degree, Angelica investigated genome-wide effects of sugars during low-oxygen conditions in maize roots.
 She studied gene networks, metabolic balance, and the central role of Ndpk (Nucleoside Diphosphate Kinase) of sugar-modulated components on the hypoxic response of maize.